hsnlab/escape/escape/doc/source/index.rst

 **Dependencies**

-If you don't want to install the Python dependencies globally, you can follow the hard way and setup a virtual environment step-by-step.
+If ESCAPE's Python dependencies are not wanted to be installed globally, follow the hard way and setup a virtual environment step-by-step.

 For stability ESCAPE uses the dedicated version of the following packages: